 Co-Creator of Banshee, Jonathan Tropper, and Justin Lin, Director of Fast & Furious, have a new television series called Warrior (2019).
-The series has been a long time in coming and is based on the writings of Bruce Lee.
-We will see the 10 episode series on Cinemax sometime in 2019.
+The series has been a long time in coming but filming finally began in South Africa in October 2018.
+Warrior (2019) is based on the writings of Bruce Lee.
+We will see the 11 episode series on Cinemax beginning on Friday April 5, 2019.

 Justin Lin is not new to the Bruce Lee story as he directed a comedy called Finishing the Game: The Search for a New Bruce Lee (2007) that chronicles studio executives search for Bruce Lee’s replacement so they could complete the Game of Death (1978).